hystax/optscale/optscale-deploy/README.md

 ```
 ip a
 ```
+If your deployment server is the service-host server, add `"ansible_connection=local"` to the ansible command.

 #### Creating user overlay
 Edit file with overlay - [overlay/user_template.yml](overlay/user_template.yml), see comments in overlay file for guidance.